Learning Path 7 - Lab 1 - Exercise 7 - Create Detections

 14. Select Next: Set rule logic > button.

-15. On the Set rule logic tab, the Rule query should be populated already with you KQL query, as well as the entities under Alert enrichment - Entity mapping.
+15. On the Set rule logic tab, the Rule query should be populated already with your KQL query.

 Entity Identifier Data Field